 Sadly I see this much too often.
 A homeowner falls in love with a sofa or sectional in a furniture showroom.
 Once delivered it doesn’t look right.
 It might fit against the wall but the scale is wrong.
 Most homeowners know enough to measure the wall length to make sure the sofa will fit.
 It’s not only the length that must be considered but the depth and height of the back and arms.
 On the flip side,I see furniture that is too small and wimpy in a large room.
 A common mistake is that the homeowner either run’s out of money or under estimates how much furniture is needed to make these huge spaces feel comfortable.

 I hear statements like the following a lot.
 “I don’t love the oriental rug (or whatever) but it was my mother’s (or it cost a lot of money) so I kept it”.
 The problem with decorating around something you don’t love is the end result is a room you don’t love.
 I am a huge believer that we should only live with things that bring us joy.
 No matter who once owned it, or how much something once cost (a big sticking point) it’s not worth decorating around it and having a room that doesn’t feel good to be in.

 4. Over decorating or under decorating

-Even with the popularity of Marie Kondo’s Netflix show and the decluttering band wagon everyone seems to be on, I often see rooms that are over decorated.
+Even with the popularity of Marie Kondo’s “letting it go” method and the decluttering band wagon everyone seems to be on, I often see rooms that are over decorated.
 It’s not my intention during a consult to rid anyone of their stuff.
 What I can do though is help with editing.
 Too many furniture pieces, a dozen pillows on the sofa, or table tops that are jammed packed with decor is too much for the eye.

 Less is more with room accessorizing but the opposite is also a problem.
 Rooms that have no art work on the wall, no accessories or books feel dead.
 It’s a fine balance between over decorated and not decorated enough but something a professional can easily advise on.